MannLabs/CKG/docs/source/getting_started/upload-data.rst

 - **grouping2**: If there are more than one grouping (two independent variables) use this column to add a second level.

 Additional clinical information about your study subjects can be added in the subsequent columns (i.e. columns after "grouping2").
-Please use SNOWMED terms as headers for every new column you add.
+Please use SNOMED terms as headers for every new column you add.
 This will be used to gather existing information about the type of data you have.
 To find an adequate SNOMED term for your clinical variables, please visit the `SNOMED browser <https://browser.ihtsdotools.org/?perspective=full&conceptId1=734000001&edition=MAIN/2019-07-31&release=&languages=en>`__.

 .. note:: Be aware, the two-independent-variable statistics is not yet implemented in the default analysis pipeline.

 .. note:: To add a column with "Age" search for "age" in the SNOMED browser.
 This gives multiple matches, with the first one being: "Age (qualifier value), SCTID:397669002".
-Please enter this information as your clinical variable column header with the SCTID in brackets: Age (qualifier value) (397669002)
+Please enter this information as your clinical variable column header with the SCTID in parenthesis: Age (qualifier value) (397669002)

 .. warning:: If an adequate SNOMED term is not available, please write an e-mail to annelaura.bach@cpr.ku.dk with the subject "Header Creation, CKG".
 In the email please provide your "missing" header and a description of what it is.
 Do this before uploading the Clinical Data.